| Spec | TP-Link Archer AX55 | ASUS RT-AX55 | TP-Link Archer BE550 | ASUS RT-BE88U |

 - You’re running a VPN into corporate infrastructure

-The honest summary: TP-Link wins on price.
-ASUS wins on firmware, security, and long-term value.
-For most remote workers doing video calls and accessing cloud apps, both work fine.
-For anything involving corporate VPN access or sensitive client data, the ASUS security advantage is worth the price premium.
+The honest summary: TP-Link wins on specs per dollar.
+ASUS wins on firmware depth, security features included in the box, and a stronger CVE track record.
+For most remote workers doing video calls and cloud apps, both work fine on existing inventory.
+For anything involving corporate VPN or sensitive client data, the ASUS security advantage is worth the price premium.

 FAQ